 Remove from oven and drizzle with honey if you like.
 Serve while still warm.

 Do you have other ways to prepare acorn squash?
+Perhaps roasted with maple syrup?
 Be sure to let us know in the comments.

 Like this recipe?
 Get more ideas for winter squash now or tell us your favorite recipe below.

 For more stuffed veggie recipes, pack in the flavor with these favorites: